 This chapter describes the installation procedure as well as hardware and software requirements for the Ground Loop DesignTM program.
-Additionally, the chapter introduces the typical uses and users of the software.
+Additionally, the chapter introduces licensing system as well as the typical uses and users of the software.

 System Requirements for Running Ground Loop Design